Courtesy of Destiny Photography

 With the ubiquitous adoption of smartphones and tablets equipped with powerful cameras in Asian cities, almost everybody can now produce visual content.
 We are also consuming visual content like never before.
 Plus, its certainly easier to scroll through pretty pictures and videos than to read a whole bunch of words.

-Here are some data showing why you need to use photos, videos and infographics in content marketing.
+Next, let us look at some data showing why you need to use photos, charts, videos and infographics in content marketing.

 According to some statistics and data that I’ve culled, visual content (photos, images and videos) are certainly rocking the social web.
 Here are some choice nuggets for you to chew on:

 - 93% of all human communication is non-verbal (source: Non Verbal Group).

 - 90% of the information transmitted to the brain is visual (source: HubSpot).

 - Visuals are processed 60,000 times faster in the brain than text (source: 3M).

 - Up to 94% more views in posts with visuals (compared to those without). (source: Skyward research via Kathryn Aragon).

 - Online shoppers who view videos are 144% more likely to add to cart than other shoppers. (source: izideo).